GabeScott/standard-works-vault/General Conference/1986 April - “Be of Good Cheer”.md

 “Behold, this is the promise of the Lord unto you, O ye my servants.

-“Wherefore, be of good cheer, and do not fear, for I the Lord am with you, and will stand by you; and ye shall bear record of me, even Jesus Christ, that I am the Son of the living God, that I was, that I am, and that I am to come.”
-(D&C 68:5–6.)
+“Wherefore, be of good cheer, and do not fear, for I the Lord am with you, and will stand by you; and ye shall bear record of me, even Jesus Christ, that I am the Son of the living God, that I was, that I am, and that I am to come.” ([[D&C 68.5|D&C 68:5–6]][[D&C 68.6|]].)

 Good cheer is a state of mind or mood that promotes happiness or joy.
 Some like to think good cheer is found in a bottle, a six-pack, an injection, a pinch under the lip, rationalization, or self-deceit.
 Incidentally, it has been my observation over the years that those who try to drown their sorrows with drink only sicken their tomorrows.
 With God’s help, good cheer permits us to rise above the depressing present or difficult circumstances.
 It is a process of positive reassurance and reinforcement.
 It is sunshine when clouds block the light.